mristic505/countdown-push-live/readme.md

-# Countdown to and change content automatically on a specific date
+# Countdown to a specific date and change content automatically

 Shows one content before set final date.
 It counts down hours, minutes and seconds and shows different content once it reaches the set date.